-Why Internal Meetings Matter
+8 Reasons Why Internal Meetings Matter

-We asked our team of event pros why internal meetings matter.
+We asked the team of event pros at Miller Tanner Associates why internal meetings matter.
 Our team members share their perspectives on how internal meetings can be beneficial to the overall health of an organization.

-Builds Team Morale
+1. Builds Team Morale

 In most companies, the cost is an issue when bringing people together so you have to make the most of the limited time.
 However, I have seen first hand that it pays dividends for building team morale, allowing everyone to enjoy celebrating successes together, nurturing a virtual work environment, and driving comradery.
-The team walks away feeling appreciated, heard, valued and supported to name a few positive outcomes. – Dawn Barnes, Director, Key Accounts
+The team walks away feeling appreciated, heard, valued, and supported to name a few positive outcomes. – Dawn Barnes, Director, Key Accounts

-Creates a Sense of Purpose
+2. Creates a Sense of Purpose

 Face-to-face meetings provide a perspective for the team at large as to what the company’s mission and goals are and it serves as an opportunity to share new company information and allow interaction.
 It’s a great time for employees to have facetime with the executives and to feel valued and celebrated.

-Nurtures a Strong Company Culture
+3. Nurtures a Strong Company Culture

-It might be out of style to invest in a company culture or its team, outside of salaries and benefits, but at Miller Tanner Associates (MTA) I believe that creating a strong company culture yields a strong, successful company.
+It might be out of style to invest in company culture or its team, outside of salaries and benefits, but at Miller Tanner Associates (MTA) I believe that creating a strong company culture yields a strong, successful company.

-Offers Tangible and Intangible Experiences
+4. Offers Tangible and Intangible Experiences

 The face-to-face experience offers tangible and intangible experiences.
 Tangibles are generally captured by industry standards such as training ROI metrics, attendance ratios or other measurements.
 Intangibles are captured by client cultures or the audience value system.

-Fosters Shared Commonality and Communication
+5. Fosters Shared Commonality and Communication

 First, the more you know about someone the better you can react to their thoughts, ideas, and moods.
 It is easy to interact with someone when you have familiarity.
 Internal meetings help provide that bridge.